 Things to Do in Jefferson

 In Jefferson, life moves a little bit more slowly than it does in the big city.
-Visitors come to get away from it all in one of the charming bed and breakfasts in town, and to take their time hunting for that perfect treasure from one of the antique shops to use as decoration at home.
+Visitors come to get away from it all in one of the charming bed and breakfasts in town, and to take their time hunting for that perfect treasure from one of the unique shops in the historic downtown area.
 Listening to the waves lap against the boat on a leisurely float down the bayou, or the steady clip-clop of a Clydesdale’s hooves on the brick streets of downtown Jefferson are the music that fills the air.
 Of course, the thrill of water sports or a winning poker hand are never far away, but the best things to do in Jefferson require a stopping-and-smelling-the-roses mentality.
 Below are just a few of those top activities.

 Take a Tour